diegoTech14/diegoTech14/README.md

 # Welcome to my GitHub 👨🏽‍💻

-I am Diego Duarte Fernández, a junior.
-Backend development oriented developer who likes to help other programmers.
-I am proactive, kind and responsible.
-I have communication skills and the ability to work in a team.
-I am also sometimes a perfectionist and many times I take the initiative to do or create something.
-I really like programming, solving many challenges and receiving feedback to improve.
+I'm Diego Duarte Fernández, a junior.
+Backend development oriented developer who likes to help other programmers.I'm a proactive, kind and responsable I have communication skills and ability to work in a team.
+I usually try to optimize my solutions and many times take the initiative to create a personal project.
+I really like to programming, solve a lot of challenges and get feedback to improve myself.

 # 🎯Technologies